Touch and Feel Numbers Book

 Print Teaching Tiny Tots's # 1-25 Sheet

-Non Toxic Craft Glue like Aleenes or Fabri-tac with adult supervision works best for a stronger bond but Elmer's School glue will also work for most textures.
+Non Toxic Craft Glue like Aleenes or Fabri-tac with adult supervision works best for a stronger bond but Elmer's School glue will also work for some textures.
+Glue sticks will

 Ideas for textures: